Where is Lead Found?

 - Local community members may be exposed to lead from these sources through ingestion (or inhalation) of lead-contaminated dust or soils.

-- Old leaded paint may also contaminate soil, especially in areas immediately adjacent to pre-1978 houses.
+- Higher lead content paint may also contaminate soil, especially in areas immediately adjacent to houses built before 1978, and bridges.

-- People may be exposed to lead in soils directly or by eating foods grown on lead-contaminated soils.
+- People may be exposed to lead in soils directly or by eating foods grown in lead-contaminated soils, and old orchards.

-- The past use of lead in gasoline has contaminated soils, especially along roadways.
-Tetraethyl lead was phased out of gasoline in the U.S. between 1976 and 1996.
+The past use of lead in gasoline has contaminated soils, especially along roadways.
+Tetraethyl lead (TEL) was phased out of gasoline for “on-road” use in the United States between 1973 and 1996.

 The major exposure pathways for workers are inhalation and ingestion of lead-bearing dust and fumes.